-In Sweden in those days there was a rigid broadcasting monopoly and that had been the order for thirty years.
-In this respect Sweden would continue through further more than 30 years to be the most obstinate of all European countries.
+In Sweden in those days there was a rigid radio monopoly and that had been the order for thirty years.
+In this regard, Sweden would continue through further more than 30 years to be the most stubborn of all European countries.
 How did Gordon get the idea to create commercial radio in Europe, and why, of all countries, did he choose Sweden?
-There are several possible reasons, but the first and foremost was the Swedish-Finnish businessman Jack S. Kotschack (1915-1988).
+There are several possible reasons, but the foremost was the Swedish-Finnish businessman Jack S. Kotschack (1915-1988).

 Jack had moved to neighboring Sweden in 1944 after five years as a front soldier in the Finnish Winter War of 1939-1940, and then in the "Continuation War" (1941-1944), where he also was awarded several medals for bravery.
-He had very active sporting interests and in his younger years in Finland, he played for the national team of bandy, and also distinguished himself as a skilled tennis player.
+In his younger years in Finland, he had played for the national team of bandy, and he also distinguished himself as a skilled tennis player.
 His university studies were completed in Helsinki in 1932, and then followed three years at Herne Bay College in England where he also initiated a short but successful career in boxing, and he made it to the college championship which he also won.

-Jack's involvement in sports had often helped him in making business contacts.
-During a business trip, Jack visited Gordon in Dallas, and they both had the intention of discussing a mutual film project.
+Jack's involvement in sports had often helped him in his business contacts.
+During a business trip, Jack had visited Gordon in Dallas.
+Their actual intention was to discuss a film project.
 Gordon had a film studio and Jack had been in the business for several years with the company Svea Film in Stockholm.

 After a while, their discussions began to move from film to radio.